Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

-# Tasks extracted into Resources
+# Pipeline Resources

-It is very fast to iterate on a job's tasks by configuring them in the `pipeline.yml` as above.
+It is very fast to iterate on a job's tasks by configuring them in the `pipeline.yml` YAML file.
 You edit the `pipeline.yml`, run `fly set-pipeline`, and the entire pipeline is updated atomically.

-But, as per section 3, if a task becomes complex then its `run:` command can be extracted into a task script, and the task itself can be extracted into a `yml` task file.
+If a task's `run:` command becomes complex then it can be extracted into a task script (see lesson [Task Scripts](/basics/task-scripts/)).

+The task itself can be extracted into a YAML task file

 In section 3 we uploaded the task file and task script from our local computer with the `fly execute` command.